slider104/nixos/README.md

 - add that ssh copy to your github https://github.com/settings/keys
 - click on "new ssh key" put it in and give it a name above
 - in your terminal you can now test your ssh setup
-- it could ask you if you want continue without fingerprint
+- it will ask you about a phrase and fingerprint
-- type "yes" and you should be fine
+- hit "enter" (empty phrase) and type "yes" for connecting anyway and you should be fine
 ```bash
 cd nixos
 ```